DesG01211517/tictactoe/README.md

 - index.html - the homepage
 - script.js - the JavaScript file
-- added a CSS page that included a new background for the assignment
+- added a CSS page that included a new background on the game and updated ReadMe

 ## Built With